slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

 - Do things manually at first.
-Get one client and do everything the hard way.
 Don’t scale your team/product until you have built something people want.
 Only after you are over running your ability to do things manually you do have to worry about automation.
 - If you have an idea, test it and launch now.
 It’s called putting out a “minimally viable product” or MVP.
 Timing is the most important factor in startup success (quick to start but not the first).
-Team and Execution came next.
+Team and execution came next.
 Find the 80/20 solution.
-Don’t put a bunch of effort in on the front end to find out there’s no paying demand.
+Don’t put a bunch of effort to find out there’s no paying demand.
 - The bottleneck for success often is not knowledge of the tools, but lack of understanding of the customer needs.
 It’s easier when YOU are the customer.
-You truly understand the problem.
 Start with something you’re interested in.
 Don’t worry about the theory, focus on solving the problem.
-Fall in love with the problem, not the solution.
-However «scratching your own itch» it’s good only as a start.
-Build something people want: Find 10-100 customers who love your product.
+- Do the math.
+When evaluating an idea make sure the math scales.
+E.g. If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
+Will even max capacity pay the rent?
+How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
+How much can you produce in an hour, will that ever pay you enough?
-- Focus on revenue generating activities: if it is not going to earn you money, then don’t do it.
-If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.
+- Focus on revenue generating activities: if it is not going to earn you money, then don’t do it or outsource them so you have more time to work on your cash flow.
-- Kill a lot of ideas and create a culture that rewards killing ideas.
+- Create a culture that rewards killing ideas.
 Nobody gets fired.
 In fact, people get praised when we kill something, we saved a lot of money.
 - Deliver a little bit more than expected.
 That'll help to get you some recommendations.
 - Say "No" to nasty, time consuming and time wasting clients.
-Avoid: long negotiated deals with big customers if you can.
 Fire customers that cause you to much stress or that cost too much to service.
-- In some complex and mature markets if you start too small you will never be able to compete with existent players. «Starting up in a garage» works mostly on new and undeveloped markets.
+- In some complex and mature markets if you start small you my never be able to compete with existent players.
-- Be cautious.
-Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
-Entrepreneurs are more risk averse than general population.
-Entrepreneurs prepare for bad.
-They budget pessimistically using the worst case scenario.
+- Entrepreneurs are more risk averse than general population.
+Budget pessimistically using the worst case scenario.
 - There’s the myth that failure makes you a better entrepreneur.
 This is FALSE.
 Study your failures.
 - Most companies don’t die because they run out of money.
-- The biggest assumption I ever made in business is that most people are telling me the truth.

 If you build something that people say they'll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a «wannapreneur».
 At that point it’s just part of the struggle.